Lindell Wigginton: Return to Wisconsin (2022–2023)

 On November 3, 2022, Wigginton was named to the opening night roster for the Wisconsin Herd.

-Return to the Bucks (2023–present)
+Return to the Bucks (2023–2024)

 On March 7, 2023, Wigginton signed a two-way contract with the Milwaukee Bucks.
+On January 7, 2024, he was waived by the Bucks.

+Xinjiang Flying Tigers (2024)

+On February 5, 2024, Wigginton signed with the Xinjiang Flying Tigers of the Chinese Basketball Association.

+Shandong Hi-Speed Kirin (2024)

+On August 24, 2024, Wigginton signed with Shandong Hi-Speed Kirin of the Chinese Basketball Association.

 National team career

-In 2016, Wigginton helped lead Team Canada to a silver medal at the FIBA Americas Under-18 Championship in Valdivia, Chile and played a crucial role in Canada’s run to gold at the 2017 FIBA Under-19 World Cup in Cairo, Egypt, as he averaged 12.4 points, 7.0 rebounds and 4.2 assists per game during the tournament.
+In 2016, Wigginton helped lead Team Canada to a silver medal at the FIBA Americas Under-18 Championship in Valdivia, Chile and played a crucial role in Canada's run to gold at the 2017 FIBA Under-19 World Cup in Cairo, Egypt, as he averaged 12.4 points, 7.0 rebounds and 4.2 assists per game during the tournament.
 He missed the quarter and semi final due to concussive symptoms, but was back for the championship game against Italy, scoring eleven points while tallying three rebounds and three assists.